 The professional Radiation Therapist combines an understanding and interest in physics, mathematics and medical science – specifically the study of cancer and its affect on the human body and psychology with empathy and excellent communication skills.
 At the end of the four years, students will graduate with the knowledge, skills, judgment and attitudes required to challenge the national certification exam and to enter practice as a radiation therapist.

 The Bachelor of Science (Radiation Therapy) requires successful completion of 135 credits.
 Up to 30% of the courses in the program may be taken in French.
-Some courses must be taken during the spring / summer intersession; however, not all courses require on campus attendance.
+For information on earning the Laurentian Certificate of Bilingualism please click here.
+Some courses must be taken during the spring / summer intersession.

 The following is an example of the curriculum and is subject to revision.